Maximizing Information in Domain-Invariant Representation Improves Transfer Learning: Related Work

-These approaches typically aim at learning what we described as a DIRep by employing two competing networks of feature extractor/generator and domain discriminator.
-The domain adversarial neural network (\verb"DANN")~\citep{ganin2016domain}, one of the first such approach, uses three network components, namely a feature extractor, a label predictor and a domain classifier.
-The generator is trained in an adversarial manner to maximize the loss of the domain classifier by reversing its gradients.
-The generator is trained at the same time as the label predictor to create a DIRep that contains domain-invariant features for classification.
-The adversarial discriminative domain adaptation (\verb"ADDA")~\citep{tzeng2017adversarial} approach adopts similar network components, yet its learning process involves multiple stages in training the three components of the model.
-Recently, Chadha et al.~\citet{chadha2019improved} improve \verb"ADDA" by extending the discriminator output over the source classes, in order to model the joint distribution over domain and task. ~\citet{singla2020preparing} has proposed a hybrid version of the \verb"DANN" and \verb"ADDA" where the generator is trained with the standard GAN loss function~\citep{goodfellow2020generative}.
-We refer to this as the \verb"GAN-based" method~\citep{singla2020preparing}. \verb"DANN" and \verb"ADDA" have recently been used based on pre-trained ResNet-50 models~\citep{chen2020adversarial}.
+The domain adversarial neural network (DANN)~\citep{ganin2016domain} uses a generator, a label predictor, and a domain classifier.
+The generator is trained at the same time as the label predictor, which takes the generator's output as its input to create a DIRep that contains features for labels.
+It is also trained in an adversarial fashion to ensure domain-dependent information doesn't get into its output by reversing the loss function of the domain classifier.
+The adversarial discriminative domain adaptation (ADDA)~\citep{tzeng2017adversarial} uses similar network components with a learning process that involves multiple stages in training the three components of the model.
+Singla et al.~\cite{singla2020preparing} have proposed a hybrid version of the DANN and ADDA where the generator is trained with the standard GAN loss function~\citep{goodfellow2020generative}; we refer to this as the Singla method~\citep{singla2020preparing}.
+None of these methods (DANN, ADDA, and Singla method) includes an autoencoder and thus does not have a DDRep.

-All adversarial learning based methods (\verb"DANN", \verb"ADDA" and \verb"GAN-based") aim at learning a common representation feature space between the source and target domains.
-While they all achieved similar results in classification in the target domain, depending on details of the data and the networks, the DIRep may suffer from the aforementioned hidden data effect.
-Specifically, all these methods attempt to learn features that both fool the discriminator and lead an accurate classification for the source domain.
-Learning such features based purely on adversarial and supervised learning is challenging, since the features that can fool the discriminator may not lead to good classification, and vice versa.
-As we show in our experiments, such hidden data effect can degrade the classification performance in the target domain.